University of Minnesota Medical School: Research

 Research conducted by Sylvain Lesné in the area of Alzheimer's disease was investigated after a Science magazine article reported some allegations that the images in the paper were manipulated in a 2006 Nature publication, co-authored by Lesné, Karen Ashe, and others.
 Karen Ashe has stated that the paper contains doctored images.
 The study has been retracted on June 24, and Lesné resigned from UMN effective March 1, 2025.

 Partnerships

-The University of Minnesota Medical School has partnered with Fairview Health Services in 1997, making the university hospital under Fairview operations and eventually moving pediatrics to the West Bank, and with its group practice, University of Minnesota Physicians (M Physicians).
-The University of Minnesota Physicians is the multi-specialty group practice of the University of Minnesota Medical School faculty.
-A partnership with the University of Minnesota Physicians and Fairview Health Services, which was finalized in a 2019 agreement, involves 11 hospitals and 56 primary care clinics, which were led by Fairview.
+The University of Minnesota Medical School has partnered with Fairview Health Services in 1997, making the university hospital under Fairview operations and eventually moving pediatrics to the West Bank, and with its group practice, University of Minnesota Physicians, also known as M Physicians, is the multispecialty group practice composed of faculty from the University of Minnesota Medical School.

+A partnership between the University of Minnesota Physicians and Fairview Health Services was formalized through a 2019 agreement.
+The partnership included 11 hospitals and 56 primary care clinics, which were managed by Fairview.